Food Intolerances vs. Food Allergy - The Overview

 1. What's behind it?

 Almost 20% of all Germans suffer from at least one allergy [1].
 In short, an allergy, whether it is directed against food or pollen, is based on a malfunction of the immune system.
-In this case, the body perceives certain proteins, for example from peanuts, as a threat and initiates an immune reaction.
+The body perceives certain proteins, for example from peanuts, as a threat and initiates an immune reaction.
 Foods that are actually harmless can thus quickly become a danger!

 2. Symptoms of food intolerance vs. allergy